jorellano/kagglebot/README.md

-# kagglebot
+#             kagglebot:
-Bot for welcoming new people
+A bot for welcoming new people
 =======================